About the Team

 Buzz Robotics is based out of Enfield, Connecticut, consisting of students from Enfield High School.
 Buzz is one of over 3,800 teams throughout the world that compete in the annual FIRST Robotics Competition program.

-The team typically consists of 20-30 student members and 20 or more mentors, and runs a once weekly meeting schedule from September to December, and a daily meeting schedule from Kickoff in early January to the conclusion of the last competition.
+The team typically consists of 20-30 student members and 10 or more mentors, and runs a once weekly meeting schedule from September to December, meeting five days a week from Kickoff in early January to the conclusion of the last competition.

 The Buzz students are also active in spreading the vision of FIRST by supporting diverse community outreach programs.
 The team not only promotes math and science through the robotics program, but it builds self-esteem, community awareness, and teaches the benefits of teamwork through gracious professionalism.